christopherxwebb/Hacker-News/README.md

 # WebbDev News

 Welcome to WebbDev News, arguably the most prominent news aggregator after Hacker News (upon which it is very, very closely modelled).
+(If you're not familiar with Hacker News, check the site out here: https://news.ycombinator.com/)

 Here's the homepage: